 In negotiating with a school about keeping their twins or multiples in the same classroom, parents can cite several studies to help bolster the argument that there is evidence for some twins to remain in the same classroom, making it the wise—and informed—decision.

-The reason for separating twins, in most situations, is simply because outsiders believe this is the best way for each twin or multiple, to develop individual personalities and to be independent from one another.
+How to Advocate for Keeping Your Multiples in the Same Class—and When to Know the 'Right' Time to SeparateThe reason for separating twins, in most situations, is simply because outsiders believe this is the best way for each twin or multiple, to develop individual personalities and to be independent from one another.
 While it is important for each twin to develop individually, forcing twins to separate at too early an age can have harmful, sometimes lasting, effects.